If you are looking for the best things to do in Vienna, you are in for a treat.

 They offer an Imperial breakfast service and a buffet.

-But, if you want to have coffee and a sacher-torte, you’ll want to book a reservation at least four weeks in advance.
+If you want to have coffee and a Sacher-Torte, you’ll want to book a reservation at least four weeks in advance.

 Naschmarkt Is Vienna’s Most Famous Food Market